top of page

 Rachael's Musical Background

-I'm Rachael, and I'm a violist and string educator currently based in Greensboro, North Carolina.
+I'm Rachael, a violist and string educator currently based in Greensboro, North Carolina.
 I fill my professional basket with practice, rehearsals, teaching, writing, and performing.
 When I'm not with my instrument, I love to spend my time running, cooking, and enjoying moments with friends and family.

 My relationship with music and viola changed drastically during college.
 I was fueled by my hard-working colleagues to visit the practice rooms as much as possible.
 I built meaningful relationships with fellow musicians and artists through ensemble, teaching, and performance opportunities.
 My undergraduate teacher, Dr. Cathy Lynn, was an inspiring performer, teacher, and mentor.
 She introduced me to the world of viola literature and pedagogy and through those studies, I found my career passion.

 After completing my undergraduate, I applied for graduate studies in string pedagogy.
 I moved to Columbus, OH to study with Dr. Robert Gillespie and Dr. Juliet White-Smith and further developed and nurtured my love for teaching and viola performance.
+Following graduation, I built my professional career and network through teaching and performing in Columbus area.
+Youth and audience education and outreach became a core passion for my career and I was motivated to remain active in projects that connect music with a variety of ages and audiences.

 bottom of page